DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 employees.
   - Employees need to understand what to be aware of (e.g. types of threats, such as phishing and free USB sticks), how to perform their jobs securely (e.g. encrypt sensitive data, physically protect valuable assets) and how security plays a role in the big picture (company reputation, profits,and losses)
     - Routine tests of operational security should be performed (such as phishing test campaigns, tailgating at company doors and social engineering tests)
-    - Social engineering: while many orgs don’t perform social engineering campaigns (testing employees using benign social engineering attempts) as part of security awareness, it is likely to gain traction.
+    - ✴️**Social engineering Campaign**: while many orgs don’t perform social engineering campaigns (testing employees using benign social engineering attempts) as part of security awareness, it is likely to gain traction.
       - outside of campaigns, presenting social engineering scenarios and information is a common way to educate
-    - Phishing: phishing campaigns are popular, and many orgs use third-party services to routinely test their employees with fake phishing emails
+    - ✴️**Phishing Campaign**: phishing campaigns are popular, and many orgs use third-party services to routinely test their employees with fake phishing emails.
+Phishing simulations are designed to bring interactivity to the effort and make it more interesting and engaging for users
       - such campaigns produce valuable data, such as the percentage of employees who open the phishing email, the percentage who open attachments or click links, and the percentage who report the fake phishing email as malicious
     - **Security champions**: the term “champion” has been gaining ground; orgs often use it to designate a person on a team who is a subject matter expert in a particular area or responsible for a specific area
       - e.g. somebody on the team could be a monitoring champion — they have deep knowledge around monitoring and evangelize the benefits of monitoring to the team or other teams
       - a security champion is a person responsible for evangelizing security, helping bring security to areas that require attention, and helping the team enhance their skills
       - Security champions are often non-­security employees who take up the mantle to encourage others to support and adopt more security practices and behaviors.
-    - **Gamification**: legacy training and education are typically based on reading and then answering multiple-choice questions to prove knowledge; gamification aims to make training and education more fun and engaging by packing educational material into a game
+    - **Gamification**: legacy training and education are typically based on reading and then answering multiple-choice questions to prove knowledge; gamification aims to make training and education more fun and engaging by packing educational material into a game. 📝Users generally find policy reviews and classroom training boring.
       - gamification has enabled organizations to get more out of the typical employee training
       - Gamification is a means to encourage compliance and engagement by integrating common elements of game play into other activities, such as security compliance and behavior change.
 This can include rewarding compliance behaviors and potentially punishing violating behaviors.
 Many aspects of game play can be integrated into security training and adoption, such as ✏️scoring points, ✏️earning achievements or badges (i.e., earn recognition), competing with others, ✏️cooperating with others (i.e., team up with coworkers), following a set of common/standard rules, having a defined goal, seeking rewards, developing group stories/experiences, and avoiding pitfalls or negative game events

-- **Social Engineering Attacks**
+- **Social Engineering Attacks**: Note that some of these activities described is an opportunistic unauthorized access attack, which is not technically a social engineering attack since there was no interaction with the victim, just the opportunity when the victim walked away or is not paying attention.
 	- **Phishing**: This involves sending fraudulent emails that appear to come from reputable sources.
 The goal is to trick recipients into providing sensitive information such as usernames, passwords, and credit card details.
 	- **Spear Phishing**: A more targeted form of phishing, spear phishing involves sending emails to specific individuals or organizations, often using personal information to make the attack more convincing.
 	- **Whaling**: This type of phishing targets high-profile individuals like executives or important decision-makers within an organization.
 The emails are crafted to look like critical business communications.